olliephillips/slippytrumpet.io/content/posts/how-to-make-money-with-crypto-via-itos-and-tokens-part-4.md

 Ok, lets go to another communication channel you probably do use, Linkedin?

 Imagine, [my profile on Linkedin](https://www.linkedin.com/in/olliephillips/), is the ITO whitepaper - what the project is going to do, what you are entitled to expect.
 This blog, is the project blog.
-It might even be on something that adds crediblity, like Medium.
+It might even be on something that adds crediblity, like [Medium.com](https://medium.com)

-But, it's mixed news so far, and you're having a few doubts.
+But, it's been mixed news so far, in this blog, and you're having a few doubts.

-My status updates on Linkedin, are Telegram.
-They represent the day to day information being published about the project (me).
+My status updates on Linkedin, are Telegram channel.
+They represent the day-to-day information being published about the project.
 Much of the information you're reading there matches what you expect from the whitepaper, but much of it doesn't.
-Some does not fit, some does, other information that you were sure you'd seen has gone, and some of it, you think has been changed since you first read it.
+Some does not fit, some does TBF, but other information that you were sure you'd seen has gone, and some of it, you think has been changed since you first read it.

-What do you think is happening to the value of the token  - even though you can't sell it?
-It's inherent value is all over the place, on some days people are wishing they'd never heard of the ITO, on other days people wish they had more of it.
+What do you think is happening to the value of the token, even though you can't sell it?
+Its inherent value is all over the place, on some days people are wishing they'd never heard of the ITO, on other days people wish they had more tokens.

-Then I message you directly and ask you to send your old tokens back to me, so that I can issue new upgraded ones.
-You did, and now you're asking everyone on Linkedin when you can expect your upgraded tokens?
+Then, I message you directly and ask you to send your old tokens back to me, so that I can issue new upgraded ones - there was a technical problem.
+You did, and now you're asking everyone on Linkedin when you can expect your new upgraded tokens?

 Everyone tells you you are a "noob" and you've probably just had your tokens stolen.
 They check my Linkedin profile for you, and point out a subtle difference in the username: it's not ```olliephillips``` - the real me - but an imposter pretending to me, and their username is ```o1liephillips```.